a-b-street/abstreet/book/src/side_projects/santa.md

 - Mac
 - Linux

-15 minute Santa is a game where you deliver presents across Seattle.
+15-minute Santa is a game where you deliver presents across Seattle.
 You earn more points delivering to high-density housing, and you need to refuel from shops, so you'll have to understand where people live in relation to where they work and shop.